nehalcanadaedu-maker/soc-soar-rdp-containment-lab/README.md

 This reporting step helps simulate a real SOC workflow where the team receives a clear post-decision summary instead of only seeing whether an automation succeeded or failed.

+**Audit-Grade Workflow Logging**

+The workflow sends full audit-grade logs from Shuffle SOAR to Splunk through HTTP Event Collector (HEC).

+Each major workflow step records a success or failure value, allowing analysts to verify whether the automation completed correctly and quickly identify failed actions

 ## 12. MITRE ATT&CK Mapping

 The unauthorized RDP login detection was mapped to MITRE ATT&CK techniques to show how the observed behavior may align with real adversary activity.